Engage Members, Improve Outcomes and Transform Care

-The Solution Pack is based on all of the implementation guides referenced in the final rules and includes a FHIR 4.0.1. gateway, full support for the USCDI clinical data set, and the required privacy and security standards.
+The Solution Pack is based on all the implementation guides referenced in the final rules and includes a FHIR 4.0.1. gateway, full support for the USCDI clinical data set, and the required privacy and security standards.

 Unlike competing solutions, the Solution Pack includes a path to address broader use cases using our full InterSystems HealthShare product suite.
 HealthShare can, for example, provide data and analytics for HEDIS reporting and Risk Adjustment.

-HealthShare’s unified care record, receiving real-time clinical feeds, can send out alerts on inpatient and emergency department admissions to the primary care provider and the payer.
+HealthShare’s Unified Care Record, receiving real-time clinical feeds, can send out alerts on inpatient and emergency department admissions to the primary care provider and the payer.
 The alerts enable better care coordination for the patient, and automatic enrollment through HealthShare into care management programs.
 The clinical data also can populate Care Management/Utilization Management systems, assuring current and accurate information.

-Real-time clinical data from HealthShare can feed HEDIS and STARS quality measures, allowing for continuous monitoring and improvement.
+- Real-time clinical data from HealthShare can feed HEDIS and STARS quality measures, allowing for continuous monitoring and improvement

-Optimizing Network Performance
+Engage and Optimize Network Performance

 As a health plan, your greatest asset is your provider network.
 The more they provide cost effective quality care to members, the better it is for everyone.
 The key is transparency in data sharing: Making it possible for providers to see how they are performing against value based contracts, giving them insight into a longitudinal view of the care record, and helping them to succeed.